zmk5/zmk5.github.io/_posts/2023-02-12-using-viam-with-mini-pupper.md

 ## Custom Components

 One thing you may have noticed looking at the Mini Pupper's Viam architectural figure, is the point of a custom component?
 Like an OS, if you plug in new hardware into your machine you have to find or write drivers for it to use.
-The same applies for hardware components or configurations that aren't supported by `viam-server`.
+The same applies for hardware components or configurations that may not have built-in support for with the `viam-server`.
 While the individual servos are supported, three servos act in unison to produce hip abduction/adduction, hip flexsion/extension, and knee flexsion/extension are not.
 Viam's custom components allow us to subclass one of the hardware primitives they use for their baseline componentes, which looks something what was written in `leg.py`:

 ```python
 class PupperLeg(Arm):